turingschool/mod-0-curriculum/session3/index.md

 ### Warm Up

 <p>Last week, we briefly talked about keyboard shortcuts in the Mac environment and in Chrome.
-You should also learn and practice these terminal shortcuts.</p>
+You should also learn and practice these terminal and atom shortcuts.</p>

 <div class="try-it">
   <h3>Try it: Practicing Shortcuts</h3>